-- Challenging behaviour can usually be reduced or avoided with good support. - Some children with learning disabilities may have challenging behaviour in their early years that improves as they become young adults and are supported to develop better communication skills. - Support should be flexible and personalised to the needs and circumstances of each individual and their family carers. - Support should be available to prevent behaviours developing or getting worse. - It really helps to plan ahead ideally before a crisis occurs. - Every young person whose behaviour challenges should have a clear plan setting out the support they need immediately, the support they need through the transition process, and that they are likely to need in the years ahead. - Families of young people whose behaviour challenges have high levels of stress and often have emotional or physical health problems of their own.
+- Challenging behaviour can usually be reduced or avoided with good support. - Teaching new communication skills is a key way to reduce challenging behaviour. - Support should be flexible and personalised to the needs and circumstances of each individual and their family carers. - Support should be available to prevent behaviours developing or getting worse. - It really helps to plan ahead ideally before a crisis occurs. - Every person whose behaviour challenges should have a clear plan setting out the support they need immediately, and the support they are likely to need in the years ahead. - Families of people whose behaviour challenges have high levels of stress and often have emotional or physical health problems of their own.
 These difficulties are often made worse by the problems many families experience in getting effective help and support.